How do I register for an internship?

 Does the School of IAS provide internship placements?

 No. Students are expected to find their own internship site.
-The SIAS Internship Program Manager may know of internship openings in your major and can help and guide you with ideas.
+The SIAS Internship Program Manager may know of internship openings in your major and can help you with ideas.

 Who should I ask to be my faculty supervisor?